 PREFACE

 South Africa is situated at the interface of the southern Atlantic and Indian oceans and its 3 000km coastline is one of the oldest navigation routes of the world.
 This route has a large volume of passing traffic that does not necessarily call at South African ports.
-In addition, about 19 million tons of crude oil is imported into South Africa annually, while approximately 120 million tons passes around the Cape bound for world markets.
-Furthermore, South Africa has ready access to the Southern Ocean.
+In addition, about 19 million tons of crude oil is imported into South Africa annually, while approximately 120 million tons passes around the Cape bound for world markets. .